sillsdevarchive/vimod-pub/readMe.txt

 The working format is XML.

 Input formats could be XML or XHTML, SFM or other structured text input.
-The outputs could be XHTML, ePub (indirectoy), DictionryForMids, PDF (PrinceXML or WkHtmltoPDF, one day maybe FOP), web pages, static page web app, text files for Java Apps, Smart phone App content.
+The outputs could be XHTML, ePub (indirectly), DictionryForMids, PDF (PrinceXML or WkHtmltoPDF, one day maybe FOP), web pages, static page web app, text files for Java Apps, Smart phone App content.